-Recently that debate surfaced again and, while I normally never blog about blogging on this site, I’m breaking my cardinal rule because I want to know what you, the regular reader, think about all this.
+Recently that debate surfaced again, and while I normally never blog about blogging on this site, I’m breaking my cardinal rule because I want to know what you, the regular reader, think about all this.

 What does someone outside the travel business think?
 How do the regular readers we try to help feel about this subject?

 I don’t typically read other travel blogs.
-I read a handful regularly (I’ll post a list of my current favorite blogs shortly) but for the most part, I avoid most of them.
+I read a handful regularly (I’ll post a list of my current favorite blogs shortly), but for the most part, I avoid most of them.
 I feel the content is all the same: they read like daily journals, they don’t offer a lot of deep, practical information, and everything is always sunshine and rainbows.
 I never get a sense of place or emotion from the stories.

-Once in a while, I’ll come across something that really catches my eye but lately, I’ve sort of been avoiding travel blogs, especially since this note appears too frequently on them: “Thanks for the trip, Destination X’s tourism board.”
+Once in a while, I’ll come across something that really catches my eye, but lately, I’ve sort of been avoiding travel blogs, especially since this note appears too frequently on them: “Thanks for the trip, Destination X’s tourism board.”

 When I see that, I become a lot less interested in the blog.

-Don’t get me wrong: I don’t think anything is inherently bad about taking a press trip — when a destination invites a journalist or group of journalists to visit for free.
+Don’t get me wrong: I don’t think anything is inherently bad about taking a press trip, which is when a destination invites a journalist or group of journalists to visit for free.
 I personally don’t like them simply because I hate being herded like cattle to see things I have no interest in writing about.
 I like my autonomy.
 Press trips aren’t my cup of tea, but I don’t think being invited to visit a place by a destination means your opinion will be bought.

 But I think scope and scale do matter and that perception is reality.
 When I read a blog in which every trip is sponsored by a tourism board, PR firm, or travel company, I begin to wonder about that disclaimer.

 When you develop personal relationships with the people at the tourism boards or PR firms, are you really going to make negative comments when you know it will sour your friendship?
 Or will you sugarcoat the situation?
-We’re all human and our natural inclination is to help our friends.
+We’re all human, and our natural inclination is to help our friends.